 And don’t be too hard on yourself.
 As mentioned earlier, financial fraud can happen to anyone.
 Instead, focus on moving forward and creating a plan to help protect yourself and your assets in the future.

 If you suspect your TD Ameritrade account(s) have been compromised, or if you receive an email that appears to come from us asking for personal information or claiming to know the status of your account, please contact us.
 We can provide assistance, including help with closing your account and opening a new one, should this be necessary.

-If you are a current TD Ameritrade client and you would like to take this opportunity to add trusted contact information to your account, call us at 800-669-3900.
+If you’re a current TD Ameritrade client and would like to take this opportunity to add trusted contact information to your account, call us at 800-669-3900.

 for thinkMoney ®

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 The Trusted Contact requirement does not apply to “Institutional Accounts” as defined by FINRA 4512.
 Per FINRA 4512, an “institutional account” shall mean the account of: (1) a bank, savings and loan association, insurance company or registered investment company; (2) an investment adviser registered either with the SEC under Section 203 of the Investment Advisers Act or with a state securities commission (or any agency or office performing like functions); or (3) any other person (whether a natural person, corporation, partnership, trust or otherwise) with total assets of at least $50 million.

 Market volatility, volume, and system availability may delay account access and trade executions.

 Past performance of a security or strategy does not guarantee future results or success.